D3jag0re/dockerized-service/README.md

 - [X] Used express framework
 - [X] Tested .env file by using SECRET_MESSAGE in the /secret route response
 - [X] Implemented Basic Auth for the /secret route
+- [X] Terraform for digital ocean deployment
+- [] GitHub Actions for deployment